AdobeDocs/target-learn.en/help/overview.md

 ---
 title: Adobe Target Tutorials Overview
 seo-title: Adobe Target Tutorials Overview
-description: Tutorials and Videos to help you learn Adobe Target
+description: A collection of how-to videos and tutorials to make you a power-user of Adobe Target
 ---

 # Overview

+A collection of how-to videos and tutorials to make you a power-user of Adobe Target

 ## Implementation